nehalineogi/azure-networking/README.md

 # Scope: Reusable Artifacts for Cloud Architects

-- Reusable whiteboard style architecture draw.io (diagrams.net) templates
+- Reusable network architecture diagram templates
 - Layered diagrams to run effective Azure Design and skilling sessions
 - Real world use cases dervied from working with Microsoft customers
 - Level 100 to level 500 design in one diagram